What is a Dog Park?

-There are no dog parks in Fitchburg.
-Depending on where you live, the closest dog park is 20-35 minutes away.
-Over 10% of the Dane County Dog Park Permits issued in 2015 were to Fitchburg residents, and Fitchburg’s population is only 5% of Dane County – That’s twice the average of dog park users in the rest of the county.
+Until Sunnyside Park opened in 2018, there were no dog parks in Fitchburg.
+Depending on where you live, the closest dog park was 20-35 minutes away.
+Over 10% of the Dane County Dog Park Permits issued in 2015 were to community residents, and Fitchburg’s population is only 5% of Dane County – that’s twice the average of dog park users in the rest of the county.

 How many dog owners are there in the city?

 According to a 2012 US Pet Ownership & Demographics Sourcebook report, 36.5% of American households own at least one dog.
 That calculates to nearly 10,000 dog owners in the City of Fitchburg.
 In 2015, 1,328 dog licenses were issued by the City of Fitchburg.

 How much did the Dog Park cost taxpayers?

 In Fall 2015, Alder Patrick Stern introduced a CIP (Capital Improvement Plan) item allocating $50,000 toward establishing a dog park.

 The Fitchburg Dog Park Advocates (FDPA), a group of Fitchburg resident volunteers, agreed to raise funds privately for amenities like a kiosk, signage, benches, a picnic table, a bike rack, and tree plantings.
 So those costs came from donations and fundraising efforts, not from taxpayer dollars.